guatedude2/ember-hopscotch/README.md

 * `ember install ember-hopscotch`

 ## Usage in Ember
-Hopscotch is added as a service so you can include it in your project by injecting the service `Ember.inject.service('hopscotch')` or by just using the global variable `hopscotch`
+Hopscotch is added as a global variable `hopscotch`

 To read more about the Hopscotch API and it's usage: http://linkedin.github.io/hopscotch/